emlite/wasmbind/README.md

 set_target_properties(main PROPERTIES LINKER_LANGUAGE CXX SUFFIX .wasm LINK_FLAGS "-Wl,--no-entry,--allow-undefined,--export=main,--export-table,--import-memory,--export-memory,--strip-all")
 ```

-Please also refer to the [README.browser.md](https://github.com/MoAlyousef/emlite/blob/main/README.browser.md) in the emlite repo on how to integrate with a web bundler (webpack).
+Please also refer to the [README.browser.md](https://github.com/emlite/emlite-cpp/blob/main/README.browser.md) in the emlite-cpp repo on how to integrate with a web bundler (webpack).

 You can then build your project using CMake.
 ```bash